Interpolation scattering for wave equations with singular potentials and singular data: Introduction

 The wave equations on Euclidean space $\mathbb{R}^n$ have been extensively to study for a long time by many authors.
 We recall briefly some important results.
 The existence of global solutions was analyzed by Georgiev \textit{et al.} \cite{Ge1997}, Ginibre and Velo \cite{Gi1}, Zhou \cite{Zho1995}, Belchev \textit{et al.} \cite{Bel}, among others.
 The nonexistence of global solutions was studied by Sideris \cite{Si}.
 Time decays of solutions for wave equations were proved in \cite{Fec1982,Gi2,G3,Str1}.
 In particular, Fecher \cite{Fec1982,Fec1984} obtained results on time decays and established the nonlinear small data scattering for wave and Klein-Gordon equations in $\mathbb{R}^{3}$.
 The scattering theory was also studied by using the time decays in the works \cite{G4, Lin1995, Str2}.
 After that, Hidano \cite{Hi1998,Hi2000,Hi2001} obtained the small data scattering and blow-up theory for nonlinear wave equation on $\mathbb{R}^{n}$ with $n=3,\,4$ by using the integral representation formula of solutions.
 Concerning the nonlinear wave equations, Strichartz estimates were obtained in \cite{Ge1997,G4,Tao}.
 Moreover, we quote the results on blow-up \cite{Gl,Jo} and the life-span of solutions \cite{LiYu,LiZho}.

 The program of study the well-posedness and scattering in weak-$L^{p}$ spaces for some dispersive equations (such as Schr\"odinger, wave and Boussinesq equations) was initially introduced by Cazenave et al. in \cite{Ca2001} for Schr\"{o}dinger equations on $\mathbb{R}^{n}$ by using Strichartz-type estimates and establishing the existence in mixed space-time weak-$L^{p}$ spaces, i.e., $L^{p,\infty}(\mathbb{R}\times\mathbb{R}^{n})$ with $p=\frac {(b-1)(N+2)}{2}$.
 Then, Ferreira et al. gave another approach in \cite{Fe2009} to obtain the global well-posedness and asymptotic behaviour for Schr\"{o}dinger equations on $\mathbb{R}^{n},$ but using dispersive-type estimates in a framework of time polynomial weighted spaces based on the $L^{(p,\infty )}(\mathbb{R}^{n})$ with $p=b+1$.
 Their results extend the ones obtained in the $L^{p}$-setting by Cazenave and Weissler \cite{Ca1998, Ca2000}.
 After that, the well-posedness and scattering results for Boussinesq equations \cite{Fe2011} and wave equations have obtained in \cite{Fe2017} and \cite{Liu2009}, respectively.
 The method used in \cite{Fe2017,Fe2009,Liu2009} bases on the $L^{(p,r)}$-$L^{(p^{\prime},r)}$-dispersive estimates on $\mathbb{R}^{n},$ where $1/p+1/p^{\prime}=1$, $1\leqslant r\leqslant\infty,$ and $L^{(p,r)}$ stands for the so-called Lorentz space.
-The weak-$L^{p}$ space corresponds to the case $r=\infty.$ The global well-posedness and scattering in $L^{(p,\infty)}(\mathbb{R}^{n})$ via that approach require the use of suitable Kato-type classes.
+The weak-$L^{p}$ space corresponds to the case $r=\infty.$ The global well-posedness and scattering in the space $L^{(p,\infty)}(\mathbb{R}^{n})$ via that approach require the use of suitable Kato-type classes.
+In addition, the existence of asymptotically almost periodic mild solutions for wave equations within the same framework was established in \cite{SacXuan2025}.

+Let us present more details about the works \cite{Fe2017,Liu2009} for wave equations.
+In particular, Liu \cite{Liu2009} used the $L^p-L^{p'}$-dispersive estimates of wave operators to establish the global well-posedness of mild solution for the scalar wave equations $\partial_t^2u -\Delta u = \lambda|u|^{b-1}u$ on $\mathbb{R}^n$ in the following time polynomial weighted space